daniel-gomm/CoDy/README.md

 ## 2. Reproduce the results
 The easiest way to reproduce the CF-TGNNExplainer results is to follow this guide and use the provided bash scripts.
-Alternatively you can also run the pyton scripts in the [/scripts](./scripts) directory for each steps directly, giving you more freedom over the parameters.
+Alternatively you can also run the pyton scripts in the [/scripts](./scripts) directory for each step directly, giving you more freedom over the parameters.

 ### 2.1.
 Prepare the datasets